-- If in the data edition process certain values which are not considered to be meaningful are requested to be removed, the missing code implausible value removed (-52) is assigned in their place.
+- If in the data edition process certain values which are not considered to be meaningful are requested to be removed, the missing code "implausible value removed" (-52) is assigned in their place.
 As a rule, however, all values from the field instruments are included in the Scientific Use File without further plausibility checks (see section 3).
-Only in exceptional cases, when the responsible item developers explicitly recommend a removal of implausible answers, this missing coding is done. - Sensitive information that is only available via remote and/or on-site access is encoded in the more anonymized data access option as anonymized (-53). - In general, coding schemes are used to generate variables (e.g., occupational coding; see section 3.4).
-However, if the information from the original data is not sufficient to generate a suitable value, the missing code not determinable (-55) is used instead. - If a person was not present during the interview or did not complete a questionnaire at all, even though it was administered to the person, the concerning variables receive the code not participated (-56).
-This missing code is special in that target persons without survey data for a certain wave (e.g., due to illness) are usually not included in the corresponding datasets.
+Only in exceptional cases, when the responsible item developers explicitly recommend a removal of implausible answers, this missing coding is done. - Sensitive information that is only available via remote and/or on-site access is encoded in the more anonymized data access option as "anonymized" (-53). - In general, coding schemes are used to generate variables (e. g., occupational coding; see section 3.4).
+However, if the information from the original data is not sufficient to generate a suitable value, the missing code "not determinable" (-55) is used instead. - If a person was not present during the interview or did not complete a questionnaire at all, even though it was administered to the person, the concerning variables receive the code "not participated" (-56).
+This missing code is special in the sense that target persons for whom no survey data at all are available for a certain wave (e.g., due to illness) are usually not included in the corresponding datasets.
 This missing code is only used in the special cases of datasets that integrate several waves in wide format (e.g., xTargetCompetencies) or that also contain observations for non-participating persons in a wave (e.g., CohortProfile).